 Haselkorn & Thibaut, P.A. is currently investigating the sales of KBS REIT by financial advisors and stockbrokers nationwide.
-If you or a loved one was sold a KBS REIT, please call us at 1 888-628-5590 for a free consultation.
+If you or a loved one was sold a KBS REIT, KBS REIT iii, please call us at 1 888-628-5590 for a free consultation.

 KBS REIT NAV

 The decrease in NAV was attributed to a reduction in real estate properties, selling costs, capital expenditures and operating cash flow issues.
-The appraised value of the real estate properties along with estimated value of other assets and liabilities was relied upon by KBS.
+The appraised value of the real estate properties, along with the estimated value of other assets and liabilities, was relied upon by KBS.
 Some investors may recall that KBS REIT II was first offered in December 2010 and by March 2011 it had raised approximately $1.8 billion from investors.
-In September 2018 a tender offer to KBS REIT II investors was received for $3.53/share from MacKenzie Realty Capital, Inc. Some investors took advantage of that tender offer as the illiquidity of the non-traded REIT investment left them with little or no choice.
-Unfortunately, the tender offer NAV valuation as well as the recently approved NAV valuation represent significant declines for many investors, especially any that recall the original purchase price was based on a NAV of $10.00/share.
+In September 2018, a tender offer to KBS REIT II investors was received for $3.53/share from MacKenzie Realty Capital, Inc. Some investors took advantage of that tender offer as the illiquidity of the non-traded REIT investment left them with little or no choice.
+Unfortunately, the tender offer NAV valuation as well as the recently approved NAV valuation, represent significant declines for many investors, especially any that recall the original purchase price was based on a NAV of $10.00/share.

 Investment fraud is a deceptive practice that induces investors to make purchase decisions based on false or misleading information.
 Broker-dealer firms and their financial advisors are required to adequately disclose material risks and to make suitable and appropriate investment recommendations, or they can be held liable for investment losses resulting from their failure to do so.